 Now consider q_0/q_1 , where compensation is impossible.
 In q_1 taking the insulin is justifiable by L > F. In q_0 , however, the justification is only $L_H > L_C$.
 Hal's problem, if this is not acceptable, is that he cannot be sure of acting in a morally correct manner, since he could take the insulin in q_1 and not take it in q_0 .
-Our view is that taking the insulin should be seen as morally excusable, even in q_0 although not morally correct1, since the possibility of the actual state being q_1 at least excuses the preference of Hal's own interests to Carla's.
+Our view is that taking the insulin should be seen as morally excusable, even in q0, although not morally correct, since the possibility of the actual state being q_1 at least excuses the preference of Hal's own interests to Carla's.
 The alternative is to insist on Hal not taking the insulin in q_1 , which could be explained only by $L_H \leq F_C$, and it seems impossibly demanding to expect Hal to prefer Carla's lesser interest to his own greater interest.

-1 This distinction is merely our attempt to capture some of the nuances that are found in everyday discussions of right and wrong.
+The distinction between morally correct and morally excusable is merely our attempt to capture some of the nuances that are found in everyday discussions of right and wrong.
 There is considerable scope to explore these nuances, which are often obscured in standard deontic logic.
-See, for example, the discussion in [8] which distinguishes: what is required (what morality demands); what is optimal (what morality recommends); the supererogatory (exceeding morality's demands); the morally indifferent; the permissible suboptimal; the morally significant; and the minimum that morality demands.
-Clearly a full consideration of these nuances is outside the scope of this paper, but we believe that our approach may offer some insight into this debate.
+See, for example, McNamara's discussion in [17] which distinguishes: what is required (what morality demands); what is optimal (what morality recommends); the supererogatory (exceeding morality's demands); the morally indifferent; the permissible suboptimal; the morally significant; and the minimum that morality demands.
+We will return to McNamara's concept of supererogation in section 5.